-In previous discussions of frequently ask questions that designers face, I’ve talked about the cost to build a house and getting a home building permit.
-Those questions tend to be more frequent among the regular home plan questions.
+I’ve talked about how much does it cost to build a house and the building permit process for residential projects.
+Those questions tend to be more frequent among the many questions I receive.
 Another question we get a lot actually deals with the issue of having an architect stamp – do your house plans include a stamp?

 Take any given person in the general public that is searching for house designs, chances are high that they will end up making a purchase of a plan created by a building designer.
-After all, a large number of house plans are conceived and designed by what are known as building designers, residential designers, or home designers.
+After all, a large number of house plans are designed by what are known as building designers, residential designers, or home designers.
 When a homeowner is determined to build a specific plan done by a designer, but lives in a state that only allow registered architects house plans, what is a potential customer to do?
-Here is where the building designer receives a commonly ask question.

 The short answer is no. On the other hand, you do have an option.
-First, let us all be aware that even architects who sell house plans online across the country do not stamp their plans prior to shipping it to the customer.
-Now that this fact is established, we can move on to providing a solution that can be obtained.
+First, let us all be aware that even architects who sell house plans online do not stamp their plans prior to shipping it to the customer.
+Now that this fact is established, we can move on to providing a solution to having you plans stamped.

 Let’s assume you live in a state that require all residential projects be prepared by a state licensed architect.
-You have found a plan you like but it is either done by a home designer or an architect who isn’t licensed in your state.
-You may be thinking that you have no recourse, but not so fast.
+You’ve found the perfect house floor plan, but it’s done by a home designer or architect not licensed in your state.
+One may be thinking that there is no recourse, but not so fast.
 You can have a local licensed architect stamp these plans for you.
 In order for this to happen a few things have to fall in place.

-You and your architect will likely need to sign a license agreement with the original designer who retains copyright ownership in order to make this happen.
-While it may take a little more work, you can have the plans of a home designer meet your state’s building department requirements.
-In the end, you will have the house plan you want at a price that can still be considered reasonable when compared to the cost of a custom design.
+You and your architect will likely need to sign a license agreement with the original designer.
+The original designer will retain copyright ownership of the plans.
+It will take a little more work but, you can have those plans meet your state’s building department requirements.
+In the end, you will have the stock house plan you want at a price that can still be considered reasonable when compared to the cost of a custom design.